shimaore/seem/README.md

 Promises and Generators
 =======================

+This module allows you to implement ES7's `async/await` pattern using ES6's `yield`.

 This is [@ForbesLindesay](https://github.com/ForbesLindesay)'s `async` function from his [Control Flow Utopia](http://pag.forbeslindesay.co.uk/) presentation.
 I was surprised to find out it apparently hadn't been packaged yet.

 ```javascript